lanis-mobile/flutter_keychain_fix/README.md

 > THIS PACKAGE IS DISCONTINUED!
 PLEASE USE ANOTHER PACKAGE!

 > [!NOTE]
-> Removed support vor v1 Android embedding to support Flutter v3.29 and above.
+> Removed support for v1 Android embedding to support Flutter v3.29 and above.

 A Flutter plugin for supporting secure storage of strings via Keychain and Keystore